croaky/blog/articles/monorepo.md

 # Monorepo

-Organizing code into a monorepo can offer a great software development workflow.
-This is an example of how a monorepo evolved at our startup.

-## Mentality

-Imagine we are software engineers at an organization.
+Imagine we are software engineers at a devtool SaaS organization.
-We expect to write software to support the organization, and for that software to take the shape of multiple programs.
+The software we write to support the organization will take the shape of multiple programs.

-We plan to work incrementally, to choose technologies suited to their tasks that we also enjoy, and to be unafraid to write custom software that improves our happiness and productivity.
+We work incrementally,
+choose technologies suited to their tasks that we also enjoy, and are unafraid to write custom software that improves our happiness and productivity.

 ## New repo